 As a boy, I enjoyed singing this song, as I’m sure many of you did.
 It’s applicable to our subject at hand, because obedience is also the very best standard to measure the sincerity of our worship (I John 14:15).

 Worship in and of itself speaks of reverential submission to authority.
-The act of bowing down in worship both defines, and illustrates this truth (Genesis 24:26; Psalm 95:6).
+The act of bowing down in worship both defines and illustrates this truth (Genesis 24:26; Psalm 95:6).
 Disobedience discloses and declares our allegiance to another.
 True worship cannot exist where there are divided interests.
 It is void of hypocrisy.
 For, how can someone honor and praise, whom they do not respect and obey?
 Therefore, worship is more than an emotional experience, it is a willful act.

-So what moved Abraham to worship God?
+So, what moved Abraham to worship God?
 Let’s begin by noting some things that did not motivate Abraham to worship.
 He did not need a song, choir, or band to create a mood to prompt his worship.
 The atmosphere that occasioned his worship was painfully sober.
 He needed no worship leader, praise team, motivational speaker, or eloquent and dynamic preacher to excite his sensibilities.
 In contrast, his spirit had been quickened by grief.
 There was one thing Abraham needed, and one thing he possessed – a clear, unmistakable command from the Almighty to worship (Genesis 22:1-2).
 Abraham obeyed (Genesis 22:11-12, 15-16).

 Like Abraham, our worship should be offered out of obedience to his word, and in harmony with how he desires to be worshipped.
-He obeyed in what, where, when, and how he worshipped.
+He obeyed in who, where, when, and how he worshipped.
 God expects no less from us.

-My prayer is that we will rise above the religious fanfare of our day and be true worshippers of God “in spirit and in truth.”
+My prayer is that we will rise above the religious fanfare of our day and will be true worshippers of God “in spirit and in truth.”